Reconstructibility of matroid polytopes: Reconstructing matroid polytopes

 Theorem~\ref{thm:rec-matroid-polys} proves that matroid polytopes are class reconstructible from their graphs, in the sense of Problem~\ref{prob:class-rec}, via Algorithm~\ref{algo:label}.
 However, matroid polytopes are neither reconstructible nor class reconstructible from their dual graphs.
 This is illustrated best by the matroid polytopes of uniform matroids.

-A \emph{uniform matroid} $U_{r,n}$ of rank $r$ on $n$ elements has $\tbinom{n}{r}$ bases.
-That is every $r$-set forms a basis.
-Its matroid polytope is the \emph{hypersimplex}

-If $M$ is another matroid of rank $r$ on $n$ elements, then its polytope $P(M)$ a subpolytope of $\Delta(r,n)$ and the graph $G(M)$ is a subgraph of the graph $G(U_{r,n})$; see \cite{GelfandEtAl:1987}.

-Now we are ready to provide some counterexamples. \begin{proposition} Let $k,r,n$ be integers such that $0 \leq k < r\leq n$ and $k < n-r$.
-The $k$-skeleton of the polar polytope of the hypersimplex $\Delta(r,n)$ is isomorphic to the $k$-skeleton of the $n$-dimensional cross-polytope, which is the polar of the $n$-cube. \end{proposition}
+Now we are ready to provide some counterexamples. \begin{proposition} Let $k,r,n$ be integers such that $1 \leq k < r < n$ and $k < n-r$.
+The $(k-1)$-skeleton of the polar polytope of the hypersimplex $\Delta(r,n)$ is isomorphic to the $(k-1)$-skeleton of the $n$-dimensional cross-polytope. \end{proposition}